lawrennd/snippets/_information-game/includes/inertia-information-component.md

 $$
 \notes{This invariance is the information-theoretic foundation of the system's conservation laws.
 The critically slowed latent variables act as an information reservoir that constrains future states in a consistent way across time, creating effective constants of motion.}

+\notes{This approach mirrors Emmy Noether's insight that conservation laws emerge from continuous symmetries in physical systems [@Noether-invariante18].
+Noether proved that every differentiable symmetry of a physical system's action corresponds to a conserved quantity. }

 \notes{Let $G(\boldsymbol{\theta})$ be the Fisher Information Matrix and consider a continuous transformation $\boldsymbol{\theta} \mapsto \boldsymbol{\theta} + \epsilon \boldsymbol{\delta}$ that leaves the entropy dynamics invariant.
 Then there exists a corresponding conserved quantity $Q$ such that $\frac{\text{d}Q}{\text{d}t} = 0$ along entropic gradient flows.}

 \notes{Specifically:}